Rocky Mountain Arsenal: Environmental issues

 In 1984, the Army began a systematic investigation of site contamination in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), commonly referred to as Superfund.
 In 1987, the RMA was placed on the National Priorities List (NPL) of Superfund sites.
 As provided by CERCLA, a Remedial Investigation/Feasibility Study (RI/FS) was conducted to determine the extent of contamination.
 Since 1985, the mission at RMA has been the remediation of the site.

 Contaminants

 The primary contaminants include organochloride pesticides, organophosphate pesticides, carbamate insecticides, organic solvents and feedstock chemicals used as raw products or intermediates in the manufacturing process (e.g., chlorinated benzenes), heavy metals, chemical warfare material and their related breakdown products and biological warfare agent such as TX.
 Additionally, ordnance (including incendiary munitions) was manufactured and tested, and asbestos and polychlorinated biphenyls (PCBs) were used at RMA.
-Today, it is considered a hazardous waste site according to the Colorado Department of Public Health and Environment.
+Today, it is considered a hazardous waste site according to the Colorado Department of Public Health and Environment (CDPHE).